-Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have
+Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly

-- 161. Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly caused Ticketmaster's computer services to be used without permission, in violation of California Penal Code Section 502(c)(3). - 162.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly and without permission altered, damaged, deleted, or destroyed data on Ticketmaster's internal and external computer system, in violation of California Penal Code Section 502(c)(4). - 163.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly and without permission disrupted or caused the disruption and denial of computer services to authorized, human users of Ticketmaster's computer system, in violation of California Penal Code Section 502(c)(5). - 164.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly and without permission provided, or assisted in providing, a means of accessing Ticketmaster's website, in violation of California Penal Code Section 502(c)(6).
+172. Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 have knowingly and without permission provided, or assisted in providing, a means of accessing Ticketmaster's website, in violation of California Penal Code Section 502(c)(6).

-- 165. Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 knowingly accessed Ticketmaster's website in violation of the Terms of Use and thus without permission, in violation of California Penal Code Section 502(c)(7). - 166.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 gained knowledge of their improper access of Ticketmaster's computer system by, among other things, creating Ticketmaster accounts, using Ticketmaster accounts, and receiving a cease and desist letter in May 2015. - 167.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, Renaissance, Additional Purchasers, and Does 7-8 improperly obtained and sold tickets, in violation of California Penal Code Section 502, by breaching or acting in excess of the TOU and circumventing Ticketmaster's website and mobile app's security measures, among other things. - 168.
-As a direct and proximate result of defendants' unlawful conduct within the meaning of California Penal Code Section 502, defendants damaged Ticketmaster by, among other things more thoroughly detailed in paragraphs 40-55, diminishing the inventory of tickets available through Ticketmaster to legitimate consumers, requiring Ticketmaster to take extraordinary actions to monitor its website, and increasing the costs of data storage. - 169.
-Pursuant to California Penal Code Section 502(e), Ticketmaster is entitled to an injunction, compensatory damages, attorneys' fees, and other equitable relief as prayed for in this Complaint. - 170.
+173. Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 knowingly accessed Ticketmaster's website in violation of the Terms of Use and thus without permission, in violation of California Penal Code Section 502(c)(7).

+174. Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 gained knowledge of their improper access of Ticketmaster's computer system by, among other things, creating Ticketmaster accounts, using Ticketmaster accounts, and receiving a cease and desist letter in May 2015.

+175. Ticketmaster is informed and believes and on that basis alleges, that Prestige West, Renaissance, Additional Purchasers, and Does 7-8 improperly obtained and sold tickets, in violation of California Penal Code Section 502, by

+- 177. Pursuant to California Penal Code Section 502(e), Ticketmaster is entitled to an injunction, compensatory damages, attorneys' fees, and other equitable relief as prayed for in this Complaint. - 178.
 Defendants have acted with oppression, fraud and malice toward Ticketmaster, entitling Ticketmaster to an award of punitive damages in an amount sufficient to deter them from future misconduct.

 THIRTEENTH CLAIM FOR RELIEF Violation Of Anti-scalping Law, N.Y.
 Arts & Cult.
 Aff.
 Law § 25.01 et seq.
-(Against Prestige, Prestige West and Renaissance)
+(Against Prestige West and Renaissance)

-- 171. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 172.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, and Renaissance used bots to access the Ticketmaster website and mobile app, bypass security measures and buy retail tickets to live entertainment events in New York.
-For example, accounts traceable to Prestige, Prestige West, and Renaissance purchased tens of thousands of tickets to the New York stage play, Hamilton, using bots that intentionally bypassed Ticketmaster's security measures.
-Ticketmaster is informed and believes and on that basis alleges, that Prestige, Prestige West, and Renaissance improperly acquired tickets to many live events in New York. - 173.
-Ticketmaster is informed and believes that Prestige, Prestige West, and Renaissance intentionally maintained and controlled bots at colocation facilities and on other servers, or knowingly used bots maintained and controlled by Additional Purchasers or Does 7-8 to improperly purchase tickets from Ticketmaster's website and mobile app. - 174.
-As a proximate result of Prestige, Prestige West, and Renaissance's wrongful conduct, Ticketmaster suffered and continues to suffer significant damage and irreparable harm.
+- 179. Ticketmaster alleges and incorporates by reference all of the preceding paragraphs. - 180.
+Ticketmaster is informed and believes and on that basis alleges, that Prestige West and Renaissance used bots to access the Ticketmaster website and mobile app, bypass security measures and buy retail tickets to live entertainment events in New York.
+For example, accounts traceable to Prestige West and Renaissance purchased tens of thousands of tickets to the New York stage play, Hamilton, using bots that intentionally bypassed Ticketmaster's security measures.
+Ticketmaster is informed and believes and on that basis alleges, that Prestige West and Renaissance improperly acquired tickets to many live events in New York. - 181.
+Ticketmaster is informed and believes that Prestige West and Renaissance intentionally maintained and controlled bots at colocation facilities and on other servers, or knowingly used bots maintained and controlled by Additional Purchasers or Does 7-8 to improperly purchase tickets from Ticketmaster's website and mobile app.

+182. As a proximate result of Prestige West and Renaissance's wrongful conduct, Ticketmaster suffered and continues to suffer significant damage and irreparable harm.
 As a result, Ticketmaster is entitled to an award of up to three times its actual damages to be proven at trial, an injunction, and reasonable attorney's fees and costs.